 What are the differences between cancers in adults and children?

-The types of cancers that develop in children are often different from the types that develop in adults.
-Childhood cancers are often the result of DNA changes that take place in cells very early in life, sometimes even before birth.
+Cancers that develop in children are often different from those that develop in adults.
+Childhood cancers are often the result of DNA changes in cells very early in life, sometimes even before birth.
 Unlike many cancers in adults, childhood cancers are not strongly linked to lifestyle or environmental risk factors.

 There are exceptions, but childhood cancers tend to respond better to treatments such as chemotherapy.
 Children’s bodies also tend to tolerate chemotherapy better than adults’ bodies do.
-But cancer treatments such as chemotherapy and radiation therapy can have some long-term side effects, so children who survive their cancer need careful attention for the rest of their lives.
+But cancer treatments such as chemotherapy and radiation therapy can have some long-term side effects, so children who have had cancer need careful attention for the rest of their lives.

 Most children with cancer in the United States are treated at a center that is a member of the Children’s Oncology Group (COG).
 All of these centers are associated with a university or children’s hospital.
 As we have learned more about treating childhood cancer, it has become even more important that treatment be given by experts in this area.

 Any time a child or teen is diagnosed with cancer, it affects every family member and nearly every aspect of the family’s life.
 You can read more about coping with all these changes in Children Diagnosed With Cancer: Dealing With Diagnosis.

 Last Medical Review: 03/06/2015

 Last Revised: 03/19/2015